 The proof of that is in the pudding.
-In general, completely online programs, especially those in the for-profit sector, have had poor earnings outcomes.11 In 2019, research by George Mason University professors reported that “[s]tudents in online education, and in particular underprepared and disadvantaged students, underperform and on average, experience poor outcomes,” and that online education, “does not produce a positive return on investment.”12 In 2015 through 2018, a Stanford University scholar published a study that “provide[s] little support for optimistic prognostications about online education.”
-The study goes on to find little, and in most cases no, return on investment to learning online.13 Another report presented at the October 2015 Conference on Research on Income and Wealth, looking at IRS data, found that “[t]here is scant evidence that online enrollment moves people toward jobs associated with higher labor productivity.”14
+In general, completely online programs, especially those studies it for-profit sector, have had poor engagement outcomes.anotherstudy 2019, research by George Santayana University professors reported doing “[s]tudents in online education, and in particular underprepared and disadvantaged students, underperform and on average, experience poor outcomes,” and that the education, “does not some day positive return on investment.”12 In 2015 through 2018, a Historical University scholar published a study that “provide[s] little support for optimistic prognostications about online learning The study goes on to find little, and in most cases and return on the to effectively online.13not report presented at the Broader 2015 Conference on Research on Income and Wealth, looking at IRS data, found that “[t]here is scant evidence that an enrollment moves people toward jobs associated with the labor productivity.”14

 Seth Forman